DeeKahy/RustBot/README.md

 - **Multiple reminders**: Set as many as you need
 - **Easy management**: List, remove, or clear all reminders
 - **Cross-channel delivery**: Reminders are sent where they were originally set
+- **Reply-to-message support**: When you set a reminder while replying to someone, the reminder will reply to that same message (without pinging the original author)

 ### 📝 **Commands**
 - **`-remind set <time> <message>`**: Set a new reminder
   - Example: `-remind set 1h30m Meeting with team`
+  - **Reply feature**: Use this while replying to a message to get reminded about that specific message
 - **`-remind list`**: Show all your active reminders with IDs and times
 - **`-remind remove <id>`**: Remove a specific reminder by ID
 - **`-remind clear`**: Remove all your reminders at once